howardleejh/howardleejh/README.md

 <br/>

 ## About Me
-<div align="center">I am a Fullstack Blockchain Developer that works with Solidity and Hardhat on any of the EVM compatible chains.
-I create smart contracts and develop frontend interfaces with React/Gatsby.
-I also have experience developing backend with NodeJS and ExpressJS.
-My main skillsets revolve around the MERN stack.</div>
+<div align="center">I'm a Fullstack Blockchain Developer who specializes in building decentralized applications that interact with EVM compatible blockchains such as Ethereum and Polygon.
+I have experience in building single page apps and progressive web apps that are responsive and support cross platforms.</div>

 <br />